People

 • jparkinson@arizona.edu

 • I decided to pursue my degree after working as a surgical laser manufacturing technician and taking photonics courses at Irvine Valley college.
-I completed my B.S in optical science and Engineering at the Wyant college of Optical Science in the spring of 2021.
+I completed my B.S in Optical Sciences and Engineering at the Wyant college of Optical Sciences in the spring of 2021.
 During my undergrad I worked as a research assistant for the Polarization group.

 PhD Students: